Progress Report January 2022

 Moving on from kernel issues, epicboy implemented various GPU changes.

-He found that reducing the amount of buffer allocations at the start, rather than only at the end, prevented the game from crashing in certain locations.
+He found that at the start, rather than only at the end, prevented the game from crashing in certain locations.

-Some Vulkan drivers, especially Intel Windows ones, can’t process 64-bit atomic operations (operations that can run independently of any other processes). epicboy adds support in yuzu for unsigned 2x32-bit atomic operations , as that’s the fallback option such drivers use.
+Some Vulkan drivers, especially Intel Windows ones, can’t process 64-bit atomic operations (operations that can run independently of any other processes). epicboy , as that’s the fallback option such drivers use.
 With this change, the game boots with Intel GPUs running Vulkan.

 AMD had a longstanding issue with Transform Feedback in both their official Windows and Linux drivers, causing rendering issues in countless games.
 While this was recently solved in the Linux AMDVLK drivers, AMD Windows drivers still need to be told which Execution Mode will be in use next.